petemounce/aws-cfn-custom-resource/README.md

 ### AWS API

-If the resource interacts with AWS APIs, it should also export a list of IAM policy statements that define the required permissions as `IAM_POLICY`.
+If the resource interacts with AWS APIs, it should also export an
+<a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html">IAM policy document</a>
+that defines the required permissions as `IAM_POLICY`.

 This library provides a helper for the AWS JavaScript SDK that converts SDK functions from callback to promises.
 It also logs all requests and responses.